 221 wins, 446 starts, Atlanta Braves (1990-2002, 2008)

 Glavine, Maddux, and Smoltz won 611 games for Bobby Cox, the most ever by a trio for one manager, though they weren’t teammates the entire time.
+No wonder the Braves became such winners.

 4. Walter Johnson and Clark Griffith